Wells Fargo 4Q profit falls by half but tops expectations

 The San Francisco-based bank also set aside an additional $397 million for its loan loss reserves in preparation for a potential economic downturn, which many economists are predicting as the Federal Reserve continues its aggressive rate hikes and monetary policy tightening to try to bring down inflation.

-“We’re planning for it to get worse than it’s been over the past few quarters,” said Mike Santomassimo, Wells’ chief financial officer.
+“We are planning for it to get worse than it’s been the past few quarters,” said Mike Santomassimo, Wells’ chief financial officer.

 Wells, which until recently was the biggest U.S. mortgage lender, said earlier this week it plans to drastically reduce its mortgage lending business.
 Wells said it is ending its correspondent lending business and reducing the size of its loan servicing portfolio to focus on its existing customers and expand its reach in underserved communities.
 Wells also introduced a handful of new credit card products last year and said it plans to roll out more in 2023.